KrimsonKold/Excel_Project_1-Data_Jobs_Analysis/Project_2-Deep Analysis/README.md

-# Project 2 Analysis
+# Project 2 Deep Analysis

 ## Introduction

-As a former job seeker, I’ve always been surprised by the lack of data exploring the most optimal jobs and skills in the data science market.
+As job seeker, I’ve always been surprised by the lack of data exploring the most optimal jobs and skills in the data science market.
 I set out to understand what skills top employers request and how to land more pay.

 ### Questions to Analyze